Rappich/Weather_monitoring_group8/README.md

 ### **2.2 Constraints**
 - Implemented in C++ with threads and mutexes.
 - Timing intervals for data generation, processing, and display must be strictly followed.
+- This will be a console application readable in the terminal window, therefor it will not have a GUI.
+- The temperate will be measured in Skelleftea, Helsingborg, Stockholm

 ---